turbot/steampipe-plugin-aws/docs/tables/aws_resource_policy_analysis.md

 # Table: aws_resource_policy_analysis

-AWS Resource Policy Analysis table returns the access analysis of the IAM policies of the specific resource.
+AWS Resource Policy Analysis table analyzes AWS resource or identity policies and returns which Principals have been granted access, the details on the SIDs that provide access to third parties and the type of access given at that access level.
+It will also calculate the overall access level of the policy which can be used to determine if the policy is too permissive.

+The summary of this data will be returned in tabular form.

 This table answers the following questions: